bnban/graph-anomaly-analysis/README.md

-# GABA Description: Graph Anomaly Behavior Analysis Framework for Blockchain Social Networks Using Heterogeneous Graph Neural Networks.
+# Network Analysis for Hive Dataset - Blockchain Social Networks

 This repo contains the models and experiment notebooks for three tasks of network analysis based on GABA framework.

 You can found the dataset here [Dataset](dataset)

-## Description
+## Data Description
 We provide a dataset consisting of two parts:
 1. Raw data: These are the data blocks of the decentralized social network Hive.Blog.
 Specifically, these are transactions in July 2022.
 2. Processed data used for constructing a graph consists of two main input datasets: Nodes and Edges.